 Snorkel Basics: What to Wear

-Generally speaking, you don’t get as chilly when snorkeling as you do when scuba diving, because you stay at the surface where the water is warmer, and also because the sun warms your body.
+Generally speaking, you don’t get as chilly when snorkeling as you do when scuba diving.
+That’s because you stay at the surface where the water is warmer, and also because the sun warms your body.
 However, there are instances where you may get uncomfortably cold, even in tropical waters:

-– If you choose to float quietly for a long time, observing fish activities or taking photographs, you may get chilly because you are not staying warm through exertion;
+– You may choose to float quietly for a long time, observing fish activities or taking photographs.
+In that case, you may get chilly because you are not staying warm through exertion.

-– Most people are comfortable enough for 30 or 40 minutes, but if you intend to stay in the water for an hour or more you may expect to feel a chill.
+– Most people are comfortable enough for 30 or 40 minutes.
+However, if you intend to stay in the water for an hour or more you may expect to feel a chill.

-A respected snorkel tour operator (Sea For Yourself) that goes to far-away destinations typically advises:
+A respected snorkel tour operator (Sea For Yourself) that goes to world-wide destinations typically advises:

 … a lightweight wetsuit … will help conserve body heat and add comfort and buoyancy while in the water.
 We wear wetsuits and recommend that you seriously consider wearing one as well.

 – If you’re diving from the shoreline, where you can go in and out of the water at will, you don’t have to worry about getting too cold.
 In fact, if you’re staying at a resort, there will be a warm shower or a heated pool to warm you up quickly.